tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

     Please remove HVAC_TOKEN variable and use HVAC_TOKEN_ENC: gAAAAABmqPeU7O_WFBHu8UcBL1dA7FOmujM1UZocV23PxB9ka4SEszb3dYokUkJUc40BbZUB2Qyi_tDkEd3bc3IHJJZsz7hmhQ==
 ```

-So, our change is active, the line "GitHub ISSUE #3456 was added here" is logged out on startup of the secretsmanagement-operator.
+So, our change is active, the line `GitHub ISSUE #3456 was added here` is logged out on startup of the secretsmanagement-operator.

 Most of the time you need more than one iteration to get your code functional.
-So an iterative process of code changes is neccessary
+So an iterative process of code changes is neccessary.

 ### Step 6a..6n: Modify code multiple times